Raw imperial topaz crystal from Brazil, showing sunset-like pleochroism.

 Introduction

-Topaz (黃玉 Huáng Yù), despite its Chinese name meaning “yellow jade,” is a singular crystal gemstone prized for its brilliance and diversity.
-Historically used sparingly in China, it gained global popularity as an affordable yet striking alternative to rarer gems.
-Its name derives from the Sanskrit tapas (“fire”), referencing the vivid hues of imperial topaz.
+Topaz (黃玉 Huáng Yù), despite its Chinese name meaning ‘yellow jade,’ is a singular crystal gemstone prized for its brilliance and diversity.
+Historically underutilized in China, it later gained worldwide acclaim as an affordable yet striking alternative to rarer gems.
+Its name originates from the Sanskrit tapas (‘fire’), a nod to the vivid hues of imperial topaz.
+Today, it remains a versatile choice for jewelry lovers.

 Physical & Chemical Properties